 A list of network ports and other interfaces that are expected to receive and/or send data.
 This list should include a description of port functionality and indicate whether the ports are incoming, outgoing, or both, along with approved destination end-points.

 Specific guidance to users regarding supporting infrastructure requirements so that the device can operate as intended (e.g., minimum networking requirements, supported encryption interfaces).
+Where appropriate, such guidance should include technical instructions to permit secure network deployment and servicing, and instructions for users on how to respond upon detection of a cybersecurity vulnerability or incident.

-A SBOM as specified in Section V.A.2.b or in accordance with an industry accepted format to effectively manage their assets, to understand the potential impact of identified vulnerabilities to the device (and the connected system), and to deploy countermeasures to maintain the device’s safety and effectiveness.
+An SBOM as specified in Section V.A.4. or in accordance with an industry accepted format to effectively manage their assets, to understand the potential impact of identified vulnerabilities to the medical device system, and to deploy countermeasures to maintain the device’s safety and effectiveness.
 Manufacturers should provide or make available SBOM information to users on a continuous basis.
-If an online portal is used, an up-to-date link should be provided.
-The SBOM should be in a machine readable format.
+If an online portal is used, manufacturers should ensure that users have up-to-date links that contain accurate information.
+The SBOM should be in a machine-readable format.

 A description of systematic procedures for users to download version-identifiable manufacturer-authorized software and firmware, including a description of how users will know when software is available.

-A description of how the design enables the device to respond when anomalous conditions are detected (i.e., security events) in order to maintain safety and effectiveness.
+A description of how the design enables the device to respond when anomalous conditions are detected (i.e., security events).
 This should include notification to the user and logging of relevant information.
 Security event types could be configuration changes, network anomalies, login attempts, or anomalous traffic (e.g., send requests to unknown entities).

-A high-level description of the device features that protect critical functionality (e.g., backup mode, disabling ports/communications, etc.).
+A high-level description of the device features that protect critical functionality (e.g., backup mode, disabling ports/communications).

 A description of backup and restore features and procedures to restore authenticated configurations.

-A description of the methods for retention and recovery of device configuration by an authenticated authorized user.
+A description of methods for retention and recovery of device configuration by an authenticated authorized user.

-A description of the secure configuration of shipped devices, a discussion of the risk tradeoffs that might have been made about hardening options implemented by the device manufacturer, and instructions for user-configurable changes.
-Secure configurations may include end point protections such as anti-malware, firewall/firewall rules, allow lists, deny lists, security event parameters, logging parameters, and physical security detection, among others.
+A description of the secure configuration of shipped devices, instructions for user-configurable changes, and identification of user-configurable changes that could increase security risk for the medical device system.
+Secure configurations may include end point protections such as anti-malware, firewall/firewall rules, allow lists, deny lists, security event parameters, logging parameters, and physical security detection, and resetting of credentials, among others.

 Where appropriate for the intended use environment, a description of how forensic evidence is captured, including but not limited to any log files kept for a security event.
-Log file descriptions should include how and where the log file is located, stored, recycled, archived, and how it could be consumed by automated analysis software (e.g., Intrusion Detection System, IDS).
+Log file descriptions should include how, where, and in what format the log file is located, stored, recycled, archived, and how it could be consumed by automated analysis software (e.g., Intrusion Detection System (IDS) or Security Information and Event Management (SIEM)).

-Where appropriate, technical instructions to permit secure network deployment and servicing, and instructions for users on how to respond upon detection of acybersecurity vulnerability or incident.

-Information, if known or anticipated, concerning device cybersecurity end of support and end of life.
+Information, if known or anticipated, concerning device cybersecurity (including components) end of support and end of life.
 At the end of support, a manufacturer may no longer be able to reasonably provide security patches or software updates.
 If the device remains in service following the end of support, the manufacturer should have a pre-established and pre-communicated process for transferring the risks highlighting that the cybersecurity risks for end-users can be expected to increase over time.

 Information on securely decommissioning devices by sanitizing the product of sensitive, confidential, and proprietary data and software.

-A revision-controlled, Manufacturer Disclosure Statement for Medical Device Security (MDS2) and Customer Security Documentation as outlined in the HSCC Joint Security Plan (JSP) may address a number of the above recommendations.
+A revision-controlled, Manufacturer Disclosure Statement for Medical Device Security (MDS2) and Customer Security Documentation as outlined in the Medical Device and Health IT Joint Security Plan (JSP) may address a number of the above recommendations.

-B. Vulnerability Management Plans
+B. Cybersecurity Management Plans